 - Put on good boots.
 Walking a new path is hard enough, but twisting your ankle is even harder.
 Don’t leave yourself vulnerable to slips because you underestimate the rocky ground ahead.
 As you change your drinking, remember that it’s not selfish to prioritise self-care.

 - Pack something to drink.
 If you were going on a hike, you’d need to stay hydrated.
 Hydration is equally important as you change your relationship with alcohol.
 Find alcohol-free drinks that you’ll love even more than the alcoholic drinks you’re leaving behind.
 You might make our alcohol-free off-licence your first destination.

 - Surround yourself with fellow travellers.
 Others have walked paths just like yours, and their stories can encourage you to keep going.
-Join Club Soda’s group on Facebook and ask other people about their progress.
+Seek out other people who are changing, and ask about their progress.
 Their journey won’t be the same as yours, but they will inspire you.

 - Take things slowly when you need to.
 You’re unlikely to reach your destination in a single day.
 So take each day as it comes.
 Recognise that there may be setbacks and days in which you seem to be going backwards.
 So pace yourself.
 Inching forwards is better than no progress at all.